 In the Footsteps of the Continental Soldiers

-In this program, your students are immersed in the daily routine of the Continental soldiers garrisoning Fort Ticonderoga in the weeks after the capture of Fort Ticonderoga by Ethan Allen and Benedict Arnold in 1775.
+In this team-building program, your students are immersed in the daily routine of the Continental soldiers garrisoning Fort Ticonderoga in the weeks after the capture of Fort Ticonderoga by Ethan Allen and Benedict Arnold in 1775.
 Students form a platoon of soldiers, learning teamwork and discipline as they undergo a typical day in the life of soldiers.
 They learn about the training used to prepare soldiers to meet a powerful enemy, what soldiers ate, where they slept, and experience the confusion of battle.
 Raise your hand in allegiance and your journey will begin!